GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 - Sets the OpenID Connect `claimsParameterSupported` property to `false` by default to ensure clients are unable to gather unwanted claims.
 If a client in use depends on this property, it can be set back to `true` in the JSON configuration.

 !!!
 Note
     If you are using custom schema:
-    (a) OpenDJ Users: Please backup you schema file, (b) OpenLDAP users: Please convert your schema according to this guide https://backstage.forgerock.com/docs/opendj/3.5/admin-guide/#chap-schema
+    (a) OpenDJ Users: Please backup you schema file, (b) OpenLDAP users: Please convert your schema according to [this guide](https://backstage.forgerock.com/docs/opendj/3.5/admin-guide/#chap-schema)
-    When upgrade scripts prompt:
+    When the upgrade scripts prompt:

     ```
     If you have custom ldap schema, add them now and press c
-    If yuo don't have any custom schema you can continue with pressing c
+    If you don't have any custom schema you can continue with pressing c
     ```

-    Put schema file to `/opt/opendj/config/schema/`
+    Put the schema file in `/opt/opendj/config/schema/`

 There are two options to perform the upgrade (both methods work inside the container):